AmeeteSh-A/Veilar/README.md

 Veilar is designed as a drop-in module.

--Copy the veilar directory to your project root.
+- Copy the veilar directory to your project root.
 ```text
 your-project/
 ├─ app/